ebkalderon/renderdoc-rs/README.md

 ## Prerequisites

-These bindings require that RenderDoc be installed and accessible system-wide on the target workstation.
+These bindings require that RenderDoc be installed on the target machine, with either `renderdoc.dll` or `librenderdoc.so` visible from your`PATH`.

 ## Example